Our passion is to coach mentally or physically impaired student using video tutorials in centres, homes or by using remote desktop software.

 We coach in 3 ways:

-- In their homes that have accessible computers where the coach and the student meet on a one to one basis.
+- In homes that have accessible computers where the coach and the student meet on a one to one basis.